Rosie's Diner: Development under the Roests

 Jonelle and Randy Roest purchased the diner in January 2006.
 They reopened the Silk City car as a sports bar.
 The Mahoney car was opened seasonally as an ice cream shop.
 The mini-golf course was not reopened.

 While under the Roests' ownership, the location received TV coverage on Food Network's Diners, Drive-Ins and Dives in 2007, and Travel Channel's Diner Paradise.

 Closure

 Rosie's Diner closed on October 2, 2011.
 The property was sold through online auction to Aaron Koehn of nearby Koehn Chevrolet, with a winning bid of $125,000.
 In September 2014, he offered tours of the buildings as part of a car show that attracted an estimated 3,000 people.

+New shot at life in Missouri

+In October 2023, Rosie's Diner was acquired by new owners, Dawn Perry and her husband.
+The couple announced plans to relocate the historic diner to central Missouri, between the cities of Columbia and Fulton, in spring 2024.
+The move aims to revitalize the establishment with extensive renovations planned, including updating the flooring and installing a full kitchen behind the service counter.
+The Perrys intend to restore the diner to its original charm, projecting a two-to-three-year timeline before reopening to the public.
+Once operational, the diner will feature a classic American menu, highlighting homemade dishes and milkshakes.A unique feature will be the "Vinny’s Kids Menu," tailored for young diners.Named in honor of Perry's youngest son.

+The move to Missouri did not transpire due to logistical complications and costs.
+The Perry's sold the three diners (including Rosie's Diner) to Brian Barnette of Alabama.
+Brian began moving the diners September 2025 with unknown plans.

 Revitalization efforts

 An effort to revitalize interest in Rosie's Diner was led by a Michigan photographer, Dana Kenneth Johnson, through a well-publicized Facebook post on March 2, 2017.
 It was illustrated with images of the diner in its current abandoned state.
 In a statement to Grand Rapids, Michigan-based ABC affiliate WZZM-13, owner Aaron Koehn said he was working with a nonprofit out of Kalamazoo with the hope they will restore the structures.
 In October 2018, one mini-golf website documented the present derelict state of the once-vibrant golf course.
 In 2021, owner Aaron Koehn again expressed an interest in finding a new home for the diner.